kgantsov/resized/README.md

 ### `fit` — proportional resize

 Scales images down to fit within `--max-width` × `--max-height` while preserving aspect ratio.
 Images smaller than the target are never upscaled.
-With `--border`, a white margin is added around the resized image.
+With `--border`, a margin is added around the resized image (color controlled by `--border-color`).

 ```bash
 resized fit \